sil-org/cloudflare-scanner/README.md

 2. Run a new plan on Terraform Cloud
 3. Review the new plan and apply if it is correct
 4. Copy the new key and secret from the Terraform output into Github Repository Secrets, overwriting the old values
-5. Manually rerun a past run on the main branch
+5. Manually rerun the most recent workflow run on the main branch

 ### Cloudflare